 The Renault Sport Academy harnesses Renault Sport Racing’s various platforms and global motorsport structures in its quest to nurture new talent, involving the local Renault markets in seeking new drivers from their regions.

 For the second year of its existence, the Academy retains two drivers from the 2016 intake, Jack Aitken and Sun Yue Yang.
-They are joined by two new enrolees for 2017, Max Fewtrell and Jarno Opmeer.
+They are joined by new enrolees for 2017, Max Fewtrell, Jarno Opmeer Marta Garcia and Christian Lundgaard.

-All four drivers will be supported by Renault Sport Racing in their 2017 racing campaigns with Aitken continuing in the GP3 Series whilst the trio of Yue Yang, Fewtrell and Opmeer will contest the Formula Renault 2.0 Eurocup.
+All four drivers will be supported by Renault Sport Racing in their 2017 racing campaigns with Aitken continuing in the GP3 Series whilst the trio of Yue Yang, Fewtrell and Opmeer contest the Formula Renault 2.0 Eurocup.
+García contests the F4 Spanish Championship certified by FIA whilst Lundgaard competes in the SMP F4 NEZ Championship certified by FIA, with both drivers racing for MP Motorsport.

 The Renault Sport Academy is designed to nurture a driver within the Renault Sport Racing environment.
 An immersion programme in Paris educates the Academy members in Renault Sport Racing’s core values and heritage.
 A thorough fitness schedule includes evaluations at Renault Sport Formula One Team’s base at Enstone throughout the year in addition to pre-season and mid-season fitness camps.
 There is an internship at Enstone to understand how the Renault Sport Formula One Team operates.
 The programme is managed by Mia Sharizman who has extensive motorsport experience including Formula 1, GP2 and GP3.